 Solicitation may be made by advertising in the PHAs official newspaper.
 The solicitation and award must comply with N.J.S.A.
 19:44A-20.4 to meet the Pay-to-Play "fair and open process" provisions.
 The request for proposals (RFP) shall clearly identify the relative importance of price and other evaluation factors and sub-factors, including the weight given to each technical factor and sub-factor.
 A mechanism for fairly and thoroughly evaluating the technical and price proposals shall be established before the solicitation is issued.
 Proposals shall be handled so as to prevent disclosure of the number of offerors, identity of the offerors, and the contents of their proposals.
 The proposals shall be evaluated only on the criteria stated in the request for proposals.
 In accordance with N.J.S.A.
-40A:11-23A, for all contracts, the date fixed for receipt of proposals shall not fall on a Monday, or any day directly following a State or federal holiday.
-No late proposals shall be accepted.
+40A:11-23A, for all contracts, the date fixed for receipt of proposals shall be accepted.
 To comply with the Pay-to-Play "fair and open" process the proposals shall be publicly opened and the award must be made by Board Resolution rather than by the purchasing agent.
 Furthermore, the Resolution must provide that the award is made pursuant to a fair and open process.

-- a) The following documents shall be included in the RFP solicitation package: - 1.
-Form HUD 5369-B, Instructions to Offerors Non- Construction; - 2.
+a) The following documents shall be included in the RFP solicitation package:

+- 1. Form HUD 5369-B, Instructions to Offerors Non- Construction; - 2.
 Form HUD 5369-C, Certifications, Representations of Offerors, Non-Construction Contract.